ni/niveristand-custom-device-handbook/docs/Key_Concepts.md

 *Properties* store configuration information on a Custom Device item.
 Unlike channels, a property value can be any standard LabVIEW data type, and property names are case-sensitive strings.
 Properties are typically used to transfer configuration from the configuration side to the engine when the system definition is deployed.
 Properties do not inherit: a property must be read from the same item it was set on.
 Use a property (rather than a channel) for a value that is set at configuration time and does not need to be mapped in the VeriStand system diagram.

-### Custom Device items and GUIDs

-Every node in a Custom Device hierarchy — the Custom Device itself, each section, each channel, and each waveform — is a *Custom Device item*.
-Each item has a *Globally Unique IDentifier (GUID)* that VeriStand uses to identify the item's type and to associate it with a page.
-Overriding an item's default page, for example, is done by assigning it a GUID that the Custom Device XML maps to a page VI.

 ### Pages

 *Pages* are VIs that System Explorer displays in the configuration pane subpanel.
 When the user clicks an item in the configuration tree, its page runs on the host computer and defines the appearance and configuration experience for that item.
 There are a few kinds of page: